rolling-scopes-school/tasks/tasks/angular/components-directives-pipes.md

         - If a publication date is more than 6 months, set border background to red
 - By clicking on the **Settings button**, the **Filtering criteria block** should be toggled
     - It should be possible to sort search results by date or count of views
+    - Sorting should work both in the direction of decreasing values and in the direction of increasing values
     - Using a pipe, filter search results by value that a user types in the input

 #### Evaluation criteria